ns-88/MikroTikMiniApi/README.md

 # MikroTikMiniApi
-Library for MikroTik API in C#.
+A small and lightweight library for working with the MikroTik router API in C#.